rancher/docs/content/rancher/v2.5/en/cluster-provisioning/registered-clusters/_index.md

 ### Configuring an Imported EKS Cluster with Terraform

 You should define **only** the minimum fields that Rancher requires when importing an EKS cluster with Terraform.
-This is important as Rancher will overwrite what was in the EKS cluster with any config that the user has provided, whether that config is valid or not.
+This is important as Rancher will overwrite what was in the EKS cluster with any config that the user has provided.

+>**Warning:** Even a small difference between the current EKS cluster and a user-provided config could have unexpected results.

 The minimum config fields required by Rancher to import EKS clusters with Terraform using `eks_config_v2` are as follows: